himiDias/ProgressManager/README.md

 - Issue with closing edit window after successful edit, issue with not refreshing display after edit

+- Issue with alert in edit window, related to closing window

 - (FUTURE) add an attribute to say whether year is a masters year, can put credits to 120 and 180 so as to get better graphs immediately instead of having to add all modules to get correct graph